 The variable curRefIdx is set equal to RpRefIdxLX.

-Otherwise (ivRefFlag is equal to 1), the following applies:

-Let rpPic be the picture RefPicListY[ RpRefIdxLY ].
-[Ed.
-(CY): here the interaction with F0105 needs to be further studied.]

-Let rpRefPic be the picture with PicOrderCnt( rpRefPic ) equal to PicOrderCnt( rpPic ) and ViewIdx equal to RefViewIdx[ xP ][ yP ]

-The variable mvRp is set equal to mvT.

-The variable currRefIdx is set equal to RpRefIdxLY.

 The arrays rpSamplesLXL, rpSamplesLXCb, and rpSamplesLXCr are derived as specified in the following:

 Let the reference picture sample arrays rpPicLXL, rpPicLXCb, and rpPicLXCr corresponding to decoded sample arrays SL, SCb, SCr derived in subclause 8.7 for the previously-decoded picture rpPic.